Policy on Academic Department Computer Purchases

 Administrative Assistants: Ordering Computers or Printers and Requesting Services

 In order to purchase new or replacement computers or a department printer, the chair or faculty members must contact their Administrative Assistant.
-The Administrative Assistant should open a ticket with BCIT, with a copy to Jane Holmes, requesting an assessment of the equipment and advice on a computer that will meet the faculty member’s needs and/or advice on a printer.
-BCIT will make their recommendations to the Vice Provost, who will make a decision about the purchase based upon the faculty member’s or department’s needs and available budget.
-The Vice Provost will provide a response in writing via the BCIT ticket.
+The Administrative Assistant should open a ticket with BCIT, copying the Provost's Office, requesting an assessment of the equipment and advice on a computer that will meet the faculty member’s needs, and/or advice on a printer.
+BCIT will make their recommendations to the Associate Provost, who will make a decision about the purchase based upon the faculty member’s or department’s needs and available budget.
+The Associate Provost will provide a written confirmation via the BCIT ticket.

-For other computer needs not discussed in this section, please contact Jane Holmes at email@example.com or 212-854-2297.
+For other computer needs not discussed in this section, please contact Bobby O'Rourke at firstname.lastname@example.org or (212) 854-9551.